Blackfoot language: Big Bull Writing System

 This writing system is used in some schools in Aamsskáápipikani / ǎmssk̇ǎaṗiiṗiik̇ǔni, mainly used in Blackfeet Community College, and also used in various places in the United States, and Canada.

 Holterman Writing System

-This Latin-Script Orthography is called: The Holterman Writing System.
-Developed by Linguist Jack Holterman, it used by the Piegan Institute, the Piegan Institute uses the Holterman Writing System to write in Blackfoot, and teach in Blackfoot.
-This writing system is similar to Donald Frantz's Orthography, but it is different.
-It uses "z" for the "ts" sound, and "x" for the "ks" sound.
+The Holterman Writing System was developed by Linguist Jack Holterman and is used by the Piegan Institute to write and teach in Blackfoot.
+This writing system is similar to Donald Frantz's Orthography, though uses z for //ts// and x for //ks//.
 It also leave out long vowels and glottal stops.
 The Holterman Writing System consists of 15 letters.